onico100/perk-point/README.md

 - A fake club site has been created to demonstrate how the API integration works.
-This showcases how benefits can be fetched dynamically from a club. you can see the code here: https://github.com/onico100/perkpoint-club.git and tha club site running here:https://perkpoint-club.vercel.app/
+This showcases how benefits can be fetched dynamically from a club. you can see the code here: https://github.com/onico100/perkpoint-club.git and the club site running here:https://perkpoint-club.vercel.app/

 ## Installation